 - Attach a complete study protocol (protocol should include background, methods and impact of the research findings on policy and practice) or if the project is at an early development stage, submit as much information as possible.

-- The proposal should include a summary of the study in lay language and two or three specific questions addressed to the Consumer Advisory Group, on topics related to consumer/participant involvement in the study
+- Attach a summary of the study in lay language and two or three specific questions addressed to the Consumer Advisory Group, on topics related to consumer/participant involvement in the study